 Like all fraternal organizations, we hold fundraisers throughout the academic year to raise funds.
 What I love about the opportunities provided by the sorority experience, is that sorority women help our organization and volunteer in the community.
 This allows women to see the national impact and show how sorority women help community members in need.

 With the COVID-19 pandemic, it has been so heartening to see how many sorority women have worked together to provide for others, and I can only hope that we continue after everything is over.
-I’ve loved being able to see the official Sorority social media accounts for sororities all over the nation showcase the women who have done food drives, and toy drives.
-I recently saw on the Delta Gamma EO Instagram that LSU Delta Gamma’s hosted a hurricane relief drive to help those affected by Hurricane Laura.
-Acts of service like this show just how much good Greek Life can do for others.
+I’ve loved being able to see the official sorority social media accounts showcase the women who have done food drives and toy drives.
+I recently saw on the Delta Gamma EO Instagram the Louisana State University Delta Gamma chapter hosted a hurricane relief drive to help those affected by Hurricane Laura.
+Acts of service like this show just how much good sorority life can do for others.

 So, whatever you are thankful for this year, whether it be personal or sorority related, I hope that you are able to spend the rest of this month, and every month, enjoying every moment of it.
 I know that I am thankful for all of your reading this and I can’t wait to continue doing what I love for the people I love.